Anderson Valley Pinot Noir Festival

 a softening of grape prices and their wine will become more

 profitable in the future.
-Turrentine (pictured right), emphasized
+Turrentine (pictured at podium), emphasized

 the need for more marketing dollars directed at promoting